 Forsgate C.C. – 5th – 417 yards – par 4

-At Charles Banks’s terrific New Jersey track, Forsgate, the 5th hole is an excellent example of a natural Alps hole.
-Here, Banks forces players to play to the left side of the fairway because of the fairway bunker, leaving a blind second shot to the punchbowl green.
-Unfortunately, Forsgate lacks the sahara bunkering that most Alps holes have.
+At Charles Banks’s terrific New Jersey track, Forsgate, the fifth hole is an excellent example of a natural Alps hole.
+Banks forces players to play to the left side of the fairway because of the right fairway bunker, leaving a blind second shot to the punchbowl green.
+Unfortunately, Forsgate lacks the Sahara bunkering that is synonymous with Alps holes.

 The tee shot on Forsgate's 5th hole - Photo Credit: The Bausch Collection at MyPhillyGolf.com